-Our Consultant Orthopaedic Surgeons at King’s have over 25 years of experience consulting and performing hip procedures and have conducted over 5000 total hip replacement surgeries.
+Our Consultant Orthopaedic Surgeons at King’s have decades of experience consulting and performing hip procedures and have conducted over thousands of total hip replacement surgeries with extremely high success rates and long term patient satisfaction

-World leading expertise, years of experience, the latest diagnostic technology, and a focus on exceptional patient care, make King’s College Hospital London in Dubai, your number 1 choice for hip replacement surgery.
+World leading expertise, years of experience, the latest diagnostic technology, and a focus on exceptional patient care, make King’s College Hospital London the best hip replacement surgery option in Dubai

 The damaged sections of your hip joint will be removed and replaced with implants made from metal, ceramic or plastic, or a combination of the 3 materials.
 Your new artificial joint, also called a prosthesis will help increase your range of motion, reduce pain and increase mobility.